-The sun’s rays hit the solar panels which create DC electricity.
+The sun’s rays hit the solar panels which creates DC electricity.
 This electricity flows through the cabling into the solar power inverter, which converts the DC into AC electricity which can be used by common appliances.

 In a grid-connected solar PV system, this AC electricity flows into the bidirectional (net) meter at the property which then sends the power into the property as free electricity.
 If power is being consumed at that point in time then this free power supplements the supply to the property, reducing the amount of power being purchased.

 Your Solar PV array will supplement your grid power supply.
 This means that in a suburban residential setting, you will need grid supply for your non-daylight energy consumption as well as any usage in excess of your PV array’s supply.
 Your PV array will REDUCE the amount of energy drawn from the grid during solar hours.

 If you produce more energy from your PV array than your household requires, then the excess energy is fed back into the grid.
 Your Energy Retailer may pay you for this excess energy so please ask your supplier about their solar Feed-in Tariff.

 At night time, your PV array will shut down and your inverter will go to sleep.
 During this time your household’s energy consumption will be drawn from the grid.
 In the morning when the sun hits the PV array, your inverter will wake up again and start producing clean, free energy for your home.